SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 Final note: Once you have changed the database location or the synchronization settings, you will be prompted to restart all applications of Simulator Controller.

+In the second group, you can define the default choice for community sharing for the different objects in the session database.
+This default values is used, whenever a new object (a strategy, for example) is created.
+Whether the object will be really shared in the end, also depends on your consent (see below).

 With the "Consent..." button in the lower left corner of the dialog, you can open the [consent dialog](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database#sharing-data-with-the-community), if you want to review and possibly change your community settings.

 ##### Data privacy